arx/ArxLibertatis/README.md

 To avoid possible performance issues, there is `IGNORE_EXE_DIR` to list directories to *not* search for data files even if they contain the game executable.
 By default, this is only set for Linux: `/usr/bin:/usr/games:/usr/games/bin:/usr/local/bin:/usr/local/games:/usr/local/games/bin`

 All the configuration options above can reference environment variables in operating-system specific shell syntax which will be expanded at run-time.
 For Windows `%FOLDERID_SavedGames%` is defined to the Windows saved games directory for the current user.
-For other systems arx will make sure that [http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) variables are defined.
+For other systems arx will make sure that [XDG Base Directory Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) variables are defined.

 After environment variable expansion the variables are interpreted as colon-separated (Windows: semicolon-separated) lists of paths.